TriplyDB/Documentation/blog/2019-11-new-features/index.md

 ## Closing remarks

 That was a long list for a first blog post!
 Have you grown tired of your current triple store, or are you just getting started in the world of Linked Data?
-Take a look at TriplyDB over at <https://triplydb.com> or contact us at <mailto:info@triply.cc>.
+Take a look at TriplyDB over at <https://triplydb.com> or contact us at [info@triply.cc](mailto:info@triply.cc).